26 Jun 2017

 Completely exhilarated… a few years back I wouldn’t have imagined where I am today, but I found a passion that stuck and turned it into a career through AIPT.
 I am now working for myself as a personal trainer and studying to add nutrition to my skill set.

 In 2013 my fitness journey was sparked by a lifestyle change and I couldn’t get enough.
-There were two reasons why I pursed a career in fitness; firstly I enjoy feeling fit and strong and seeing people feel likewise.
+There were two reasons why I pursued a career in fitness; firstly I enjoy feeling fit and strong and seeing people feel likewise.
 Translating fitness into a career was the next step.
 Secondly, I wanted flexible work hours instead of a rigid 9-5 job so I could spend more time looking after my daughter.
 I combined these two aspects to create a career I love.
 When I was completing my certification, I would get friends asking what I was doing and telling me I’m their inspiration, which pushed me further.

 Everyone I spoke to - teachers and students - were always very helpful and never made me feel like I was asking a dumb question.
 Many people find the idea of taking up a fitness qualification daunting, but the end-to-end support and inclusion made it 100% achievable.

-Everything was simple – from registration to course completion, the finish was always in sight.
+Everything was simple – from registration to the course completion, the finish was always in sight.
 My course was the complete package which contained all the PT staples from the basics to training advanced athletes.
 AIPT equipped me to work in the industry, so the course was a clear investment.

-From completing my Certificare IV at the start of March, I started my own personal training business ‘Fraser PT & Fitness’ in under three months.
-Currently I offer PT sessions to all ages at very affordable prices.
+After completing my Certificate IV in Fitness at the start of March, I started my own personal training business ‘Fraser PT & Fitness’ in under three months.
+Currently, I offer PT sessions to all ages at very affordable prices.
 I run all my sessions out of a private studio in Brisbane CBD through Blueprint Health and Fitness.
 I do small group training, 1-on-1, 2-on-1 and boot camps.
 I’m excited to start a ‘Mum and Bubs’ boot camp at Chermside next week.
 I also run a boot camp in the Brisbane Botanic Gardens on Wednesday nights and will soon launch a weekend boot camp at Brighton.
 I’ve additionally been lucky enough to start working with a great team at F45 Hamilton.
 The people are great and the trainers are awesome.
 So as you can see, you can really create your own schedule and personal trainers are always wanted.

 I love the burst of energy every day but most of all assisting clients to achieve their health and fitness goals.
 It’s incredibly rewarding to see people turn into confident versions of themselves and inspiring others is why I enjoy doing what I do.
 I also like the variety and the flexibility to take control of my work hours, allowing me to spend more time with my daughter.
 I can turn my work schedule up or down when I want to.